LINDEX171/Burger-app-frontend-angular/README.md

 Burger  app🍔
-Welcom to the Burger App repository, a modern web application for burger enthusiasts, developed with Angular for the front-end and Laravel for the back-end 🫥.
+Welcome to the Burger App repository, a modern web application for burger enthusiasts, developed with Angular for the front-end and Laravel for the back-end 🫥.

 For Users
 A user-friendly interface that allows easy navigation through a wide selection of burgers.
 Once authenticated, users can place orders, modify them, or cancel them with just a few clicks 🤳🏻.